geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 ### 2. Effective support for garden planning.

-The alpha release provides the ability for users to easily define one or more gardens.
+The 1.0 release provides the ability for users to easily define one or more gardens.
 Each garden consists of a number of beds.
 Beds contain plantings.
 Plantings consist of crops or varieties, plus several important dates and (potentially) observations.

 Garden planning is not, in general, a unique value proposition of GGC.
 There are many garden planning apps.
 Our goal is to be competitive with any other garden planning app with respect to the user experience.
 In addition, there are a couple of value propositions unique to GGC due to Chapters.